So, you've bought your forever piece of Lucy Nagle? But now what....

 you need to know how to care for it, because cashmere yarn came from very special goats, so you need to treat it extra-special.
 A little TLC is all it needs for a lifetime of wears with pretty much everything in your wardrobe (evening looks included!).

 Forget dry-cleaning - did you know, all those harsh chemicals can actually harm your sweaters.
 And, cashmere gets softer in time if you hand-wash it right.
 Who knew, right?!
 First, turn this beauty inside out.
 And make sure you're washing it in a bowl or sink that has no other detergents or food remnants that may harm the fabric.
-Then, use a delicate shampoo or wool or cashmere-care wash made specifically for hand-washing and only in lukewarm water, never hot.
+Then, use a delicate shampoo or wool or cashmere-care wash made specifically for hand-washing and only in lukewarm water, never hot (No warmer than 30 degrees).
 Press out the water - never wring it - then roll it up like a sleeping bag in a towel to remove some water.
 Then, lay it flat and re-shape it on a towel until it's dry.
 A good tip is to fold it in tissue paper once you think it is dry to really make sure all the excess moisture is gone.
 Oh, and avoid drying near radiators or sunlight, letting it air-dry is best.

 This will distort its beautiful shape.
 Instead, fold each side inwards by a third, then smooth down the arms, and fold it in half.
 This avoids any creases forming down the centre.